Can two e-commerce websites selling similar products be equally successful if one of them has a sub-standard user interface?

 In a recent case study, Kilt Society (formerly Buyakilt.com) increased conversions by 26% and revenue by 76.1% by just adding a product filter to their website.
 This study is evidence that consumers are very sensitive to web design and user experience.

-In a bid to improve user experience, many companies, especially those in the e-commerce niche, are hiring UI/UX designers in-house or working with UX design agencies (check out this list of the best UX design agencies of 2019)
+In a bid to improve user experience, many companies, especially those in the e-commerce niche are hiring SEO companies, UI/UX designers in-house or working with UX design agencies. (check out this list of the best UX design agencies of 2019)

 So if you’re planning to create a new e-commerce website, you’ll want to design a website that will provide a pleasant shopping experience and encourage shoppers to make a purchase.
 Here are the top web design strategies for e-commerce websites that you should adopt.

 1. Make the Search Bar Easy to Find

 The search bar is a must have for any e-commerce site looking to provide a pleasant user experience.
 The trick is to make it unique and visible.

 Consider dropping the small magnifying glass icon and go for a prominent search box that is visible and search-friendly.
 The location of the search box also matters.
 If possible, place it at the front and center so shoppers can easily find it.

 2. Group Products Together